 Knowledge about insurance is being updated as experience accumulates.
-There can be also recency bias, seen in how demand respond to recent shocks, while there is no reason for updating on weather distribution.
-Cai et al. (2014b) show that there is erosion of demand for insurance with successive good years: payment of a premium without experiencing payouts decreases perceptions about the importance of being insured.
+Recent experiences may be directly yours or indirectly those of others in your social network.
+Cai et al. (2014b) show that there may be erosion of demand for insurance with successive good years: payment of a premium without experiencing payouts decreases perceptions about the importance of being insured.
+This implies that there would exist cycles in the demand for insurance, with increasing demand following bad years and steadily declining demand following good years.

 4.7.
-Cost and price
+Cost and price of index insurance/subsidies: premium paid

 A recognized advantage of index-based insurance is lower implementation costs compared to traditional loss adjustment-based insurance as it avoids the administrative costs of loss assessment and moral hazard, as well as the actuarial cost of adverse selection.
 Price however remains an issue for uptake.
 In spite of lower costs, prices may internalize a "data rent" (see below) as risks are initially poorly informed with existing data, translating into high insurance company loadings.
 Several studies have shown that demand for index insurance is very price sensitive.
 By randomly varying price for a rainfall index insurance offered by BASIX ICICI Lombard in India, Cole et al. (2013) estimated a high price elasticity of demand in the range of -0.66 to -0.88.
 Demand is also affected by farmers' liquidity position.
 Giné and Yang (2009) found that demand for rainfall-indexed insurance in Malawi is positively correlated with smallholder maize producers' wealth position.
 In India, unanticipated random positive liquidity shocks in the Cole et al. (2013) study induced large increases in insurance purchase.
-This raises the issue of subsidies to insurance premiums that we discuss below.
+This raises the issue of subsidies to reduce insurance premiums and to improve the liquidity position of credit constrained farmers that we discuss below.